Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Analysis Methods

-Several centrality measures can be related to observed charge multiplicity $n_{ch}$ within some angular acceptance $(\Delta \eta,\Delta \phi)$ based on the Glauber model of \aa collisions~\cite{centmeth}.
+Several centrality measures can be related to observed charge multiplicity $n_{ch}$ integrated within some angular acceptance $(\Delta \eta,\Delta \phi)$ based on the Glauber model of \aa\ collisions~\cite{centmeth}.
 The common element is the fractional cross section $\sigma/\sigma_0 \equiv b^2/b_0^2$ inferred experimentally from the measured minimum-bias event distribution on $n_{ch}$.

-Glauber Monte Carlo parameters $N_{part}$ (number of participant projectile nucleons N) and $N_{bin}$ (\nn binary collisions) (with 200 GeV N-N cross section $\sigma_{NN} = 42$ mb assumed) are related to $n_{ch}$ within the STAR TPC acceptance.
-Centrality measure $\nu \equiv 2\, N_{bin} / N_{part}$ in turn estimates the mean number of N-N {binary collisions} per participant pair (mean participant path length).
-We retain the same 200 GeV Glauber parameters for all energies as purely geometrical measures of \aa centrality.
+Glauber Monte Carlo parameters $N_{part}$ (number of participant projectile nucleons N) and $N_{bin}$ (\nn\ binary collisions) are related to $n_{ch}$ within the STAR TPC acceptance.
+Centrality measure $\nu \equiv 2\, N_{bin} / N_{part}$ estimates the mean number of N-N {binary collisions} per participant pair (mean participant path length).
+We retain the same 200 GeV Glauber parameters for all energies as purely geometrical measures of \aa\ centrality (with 200 GeV N-N cross section $\sigma_{NN} = 42$ mb assumed).

+It is conventionally assumed that elliptic flow represented by $v_2$ is a manifestation of the azimuth asymmetry of the initial \aa\ overlap geometry, specifically the eccentricity denoted by $\epsilon$.
+The \aa\ eccentricity is estimated by Glauber-model simulations of two kinds---optical and Monte Carlo---depending on how the colliding nuclei are modeled geometrically.
+The optical Glauber eccentricity, based on a smooth optical-model nucleus description, can be expressed on $N_{bin}$ as~\cite{davidhq} \bea \epsilon_{\text{opt}} = 0.185 [\log_{10}(3\, N_{bin}/2)]^{0.96} [\log_{10}(1136/N_{bin})]^{0.78}. \eea That parametrization agrees with optical-model Glauber simulations (from which it was derived) at the percent level.
+The Monte Carlo Glauber eccentricity, based on a statistical distribution of nucleons within each nucleus, differs substantially from the optical version, with elevated values especially for peripheral and central collisions as demonstrated in Ref.~\cite{gunther}.
+Parametrizations of the two eccentricity types are compared in Refs.~\cite{gluequad,multipoles}.